-3.4.2 Effect of tendon ECM on ASC behavior in 2D
+3.3.2 Effect of tendon ECM on ASC behavior in 2D

 In order to investigate the role of tendon ECM in regulating ASC behavior, we extracted the soluble fraction of decellularized tendon ECM (tECM) from juvenile bovine SDF tendons.
-As previously reported, the tECM solution prepared by this method is cell-free and rich in non-

-Figure 5).115 tECM or Col I solution were used at 1 mg/ml as medium supplements at 10% v/v to treat ASCs on 2D tissue culture plastic for up to 7 days.
-ASCs cultured with HBSS-supplemented medium or FBS-supplemented medium (10% v/v) were used as negative and positive controls, respectively (Figure 15A).
+As previously reported, the tECM solution prepared by this method is cell-free and rich in noncollagenous ECM proteins, with a constant yield rate and consistent composition (Supplemental Figure 5).115 tECM or Col I solution were used at 1 mg/ml as medium supplements at 10% v/v to treat ASCs on 2D tissue culture plastic for up to 7 days.
+ASCs cultured with HBSSsupplemented medium or FBS-supplemented medium (10% v/v) were used as negative and positive controls, respectively (Figure 15A).
 At days 0, 3, and 7, cell density and metabolic activity were determined by DAPI staining and MTS assay.
 After 7 days of culture, higher cell density in tECM and FBS-treated groups was clearly visualized by DAPI staining (Figure 15B).
 ASCs cultured with tECM for 7 days demonstrated significantly higher metabolic activity than those with Col I, the most abundant structural ECM protein in tendon tissue, but slightly lower than those cultured with FBS (Figure 15C).